RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 This is a guide to 7 Cups written for therapists, although anyone can read it.

-The guide is an overview that covers the many parts of 7 Cups, to explain how it works without going into a lot of detail.
+This guide is an overview that covers most parts of 7 Cups, explaining how it works without going into a lot of detail.
 It is intended to provide 7 Cups therapists with basic information about the rest of 7 Cups.
+It does not cover therapy at 7 Cups.

 Therapists who need some information about therapy at 7 Cups can read the separate guide: [Ethics & Online Therapy](https://www.7cups.com/ethics-and-online-therapy/) (but this link only works if you are logged in as a 7 Cups therapist).